-“Using sunscreen and wearing protective clothing is the first line of defense, but it isn’t always enough to prevent sun damage,” says Katrina Mattek, physician assistant at Aspirus Plastic Surgery & Aesthetics.
+“Using sunscreen and wearing protective clothing is the first line of defense, but it’s not always enough to prevent sun damage,” says Katrina Mattek, Physician Assistant at Aspirus Plastic Surgery & Aesthetics.
 “Thankfully, there are many ways to help repair and rejuvenate your skin after the summer months.
 Aspirus Plastic Surgery & Aesthetics offers many solutions for sun damaged skin.”

 Aspirus and AAD suggest the following tips to help repair your skin this fall:

 - Get started on a basic skin care routine.
 Washing your face twice daily, using an exfoliating product and a toner can significantly improve your skin appearance and health.

 - To combat oxidative stress from the sun, an antioxidant Vitamin C product can help repair damaged skin and prevent future damage.
 Vitamin C can help brighten skin, even out discoloration, and boost collagen.

 - Exfoliate and rejuvenate skin with in-office procedures such as chemical peels and dermal-infusion treatments.

 “We offer skin-repairing procedures as well as medical grade skincare products at Aspirus and can help you decide on the best treatment for your skin,” says Katrina.
 “It’s the perfect way to shed the summer damage and head into the colder months with a ‘clean slate.’”